 Is Thicker Steel Better?

 A common misconception when it comes to protecting a structure against hail damage is the thickness (gauge in the case of steel) of the material.
 Metal panels are made of a series of layers, some using galvanized coatings, others using galvalume coatings to create a combination of metals, primers and paint coatings.
 These materials are created in steel mills who use various techniques to create the best possible product for the widest potential series of use cases.

-While thicker steel is often better at prevent dents and surface damage, it is also often less flexible than a thinner material that may dent easier, but is less likely to tear.
-While most panels ranging from 22 to 29 gauge steel offer a relatively similar level of protection, there is a difference in how each thickness will perform against different aspects of a hail impact.
+While thicker steel is often better at preventing dents and surface damage, it is also often less flexible than a thinner material that may dent easier, but is less likely to tear.
+While most metal panels ranging from 22 to 29 gauge steel offer a relatively similar level of protection, there is a difference in how each thickness will perform against different aspects of a hail impact.

 Selecting Quality Metal Coils

 Because of the incredibly sensitive process of milling steel for roofing uses, Bridger Steel has chosen to only use domestic steel mills using the highest level of technology to mill our base steel.
 We also use a minimum measurement to measure our coil, something uncommon in the industry.
 This means that we require a minimum thickness in each coil we purchase, ensuring that every panel we run adheres to our requirements.
 As steel coils are sold by total weight (after paint and primer has been applied), many manufacturers choose a maximum thickness for cost purposes, but also preventing them from ensuring a consistent product.